 3. Employers - formalised feedback

-Our young people are 16-19 year olds who are facing barriers into work and are at risk of becoming not in education, employment or training (NEET).
+Young people aged 16-19, from low socioeconomic backgrounds, who are facing barriers into work and are at risk of becoming NEET (Not in Education, Employment or Training).

 Read more about the Charity running this project.

 Peter Olawaye – Our Future Manager